Irreducible components of quiver Grassmannians: Introduction

 \subsection{Acknowledgements}

 This work was written whilst visiting the University of Bielefeld under the support of the SFB 701.
 I would especially like to thank Henning Krause for inviting me to Bielefeld, Dieter Vossieck for bringing the article of Greenberg \cite{Greenberg} to my attention, and Julia Sauter, Greg Stevenson and Markus Perling for interesting discussions.
+I would also like to thank the referee for their careful reading of the paper and for pointing out the connection to Zwara's paper \cite{Zwara}.